-Pop-ups have long thrived in NYC, but over the past couple of years, they’ve become an integral part of the dining scene.
+Pop-ups have long thrived in New York City, but over the past couple of years, they’ve become an integral part of the dining scene.
 These blink-and-you’ll-miss-it events might deliver a thrilling meal for those in the know or offer a peek at dishes that could someday take center stage at a buzzy new restaurant.

 The city’s proliferating pop-ups have never been more fun to attend — or harder to keep track of.
-Below, we’ve got your go-to guide for all meals ephemeral in NYC, from a Singaporean restaurant at an East Village bakery to a former Bessou chef at a Lower East Side Vietnamese spot.
+Below, we’ve got your go-to guide for all meals ephemeral in NYC.
 Check back each week to track which New York City pop-ups should be on your radar right now.